anewton1998/draft-regext-ext-json-media-type/draft-regext-rdap-x-media-type.md

 parameter must match that of the "rdapConformance" array but server may opt to omit the "exts_list" parameter from the media type in the "content-type" header.

-The contents of the "exts_list" parameter mirrors the content of the "rdapConformance" array in server responses.
+If a server does use the "exts_list" parameter with the media type in the "content-type" header, the content of the "exts_list" parameter MUST mirror the content of the "rdapConformance" array in server responses.
 This includes the identifier "rdap_level_0", which is not an extension identifier but an identifier for the base RDAP specifications.
 Servers MUST follow the same rules for placing "rdap_level_0" in the content of the "exts_list" parameter and the "rdapConformance" array.
-Clients MUST interpret an "exts_list" parameter without "rdap_level_0" or one of its successor identifiers (e.g. "rdap_level_1") in the same manner as the interpretation of the "rdapConformance" array without "rdap_level_0" or one of its successors.
+Clients MUST interpret the "exts_list" parameter without "rdap_level_0" or one of its successor identifiers (e.g., "rdap_level_1") in the same manner as the interpretation of the "rdapConformance" array without "rdap_level_0" or one of its successors.